tregota/bulwan/README.md

   - This is the content of your PEM formatted private key file. the part declared using -----BEGIN RSA PRIVATE KEY----- and -----END RSA PRIVATE KEY-----.
 * HTTP_GET_ON_CLOSE
   - An URL that gets called if the close tunnel command is called.
 Couldn't get it to work with https unless I use InsecureSkipVerify, so not perfect..
 I use it to send notifications to my phone.
-* EXPOSED_HTTPSERVER_PREFIX_1
+* EXPOSED_HTTP_SERVERS_PREFIX_1
-  - The first URL prefix. e.g. proxy to redirect calls to /proxy/{etc} to the URL given in EXPOSED_HTTPSERVER_URL_1 with {etc} appended.
+  - The first URL prefix. e.g. proxy to redirect calls to /proxy/{etc} to the URL given in EXPOSED_HTTP_SERVERS_URL_1 with {etc} appended.
-* EXPOSED_HTTPSERVER_URL_1
+* EXPOSED_HTTP_SERVERS_URL_1
-  - the URL to which calls using the EXPOSED_HTTPSERVER_PREFIX_1 route prefix are redirected to.
+  - The URL to which calls using the EXPOSED_HTTP_SERVERS_PREFIX_1 route prefix are redirected to.
 Don't end with a slash.
-* EXPOSED_HTTPSERVER_PREFIX_2
+* EXPOSED_HTTP_SERVERS_PREFIX_2
-  - another prefix.
+  - Another prefix.
 You can add how many redirects you'd like as long as your don't skip over any indexes.
-* EXPOSED_HTTPSERVER_URL_2
+* EXPOSED_HTTP_SERVERS_URL_2
-  - another URL.
+  - Another URL.
 You can add how many redirects you'd like as long as your don't skip over any indexes.

+## Other configuration options
+You can add files named for a setting name from the settings.conf to for instance have the private key in a file called SSHPrivateKey.

 ## Commands
 The router handles commands in addition to the redirects, these are: